1.Wear a shirt with your brand and have your employee do the same

 Occupy & Pop-up

-If you need to trial a regional market or neighbourhood or need to sell on a seasonal basis, use vacant or slack premises that are unused and help regenerate the city in the process.
+If you need to trial a regional market or neighborhood or need to sell on a seasonal basis, use vacant or slack premises that are unused and help regenerate the city in the process.
 If this is what you are interested in doing, starting a seasonal business, Nowloan has an extensive article on how to get your business up and running and the overall cost that comes with opening a new business.

 7. Local municipal councils are a great source of vacant units as they need to regenerate old neighbourhoods.
 Approach the landlord of a vacant block by offering to spruce up their neighbourhood and entice long term tenants through your pop-up activity.
 There are agencies that help you find them or start a pop up space too.